Last Updated on August 27, 2023 by Louise Carter

 A hammock will be suspended above the ground, making it hard for bugs to reach.
 Mites and bed bugs can’t fly, so they can’t access a hammock without the ability to scale the sides of a bed.

 Hammocks are also much easier to clean, eliminating pests upon arrival.
-Unlike a bed, which must be thoroughly laundered regularly, you can practice daily cleaning of a hammock with a spray solution.
+Unlike a bed, which must be laundered regularly, you can practice daily cleaning of a hammock with a spray solution.

 Disadvantages of Sleeping in a Hammock